adengz/MLND_Capstone_Starbucks/README.md

 ## Overview
 During a 30-day simulation, Starbucks sends out 10 different offers to its 17,000 customers.
 The transactions made by customers and offer related activities are recorded.
 The goal of this project is twofold:

-1. to analyze the customer's attitude towards a received promotional;
+1. to analyze the customer's attitude towards a received promotional offer;
 2. to build a classifier to predict whether a customer likes an offer based on attributes of customer and offer.

 ## Packages